moloned/cto_maverick/_posts/2020-01-17-first-post.md

 Clearly this must have yielded fruit for Apple to have paid $200M

+##The devil is in the details

+While on the face of it there's a potential 100x reduction in the size of the multipliers if 8x8 bit multipliers are used.

+Equally the propagation delay is reduced by about one order of magnitude

+Finally the wiring related to individual weight is reduced by a factor of 8

+The real catch is how many binary multipliers it takes to achieve the desired accuracy

+Indeed the size of the multipliers is not the only factor to consider but each additional binary multiplier has to be wired to a 1 bit memory

+So binary networks trade multiplier size off against increased weight storage and wiring

 ## Business advantage

 Low cost, ultra low power inference for always-on features like wake on voice or wake on face